 Sewing Machine Project

-Women in Nepal lead a difficult life, particularly in rural communities.
-Many rural women live in extreme poverty, without any means of improving their situation.
+Many Nepali women in rural areas live in extreme poverty without any means of improving their situation.
 Nepali women in general are still expected to be subservient, are given inferior education in comparison to men, and work for less pay.
 They are often abused emotionally and physically, which further contributes to their poor self-image and low personal expectations.

 Tailoring has been an effective way of empowering rural women in Nepal.
 The Lydia Vocational Training Centre teaches sewing, literacy, and other practical skills.
 The Centre provides a sewing machine and sewing kit for each of its graduates.
 This gift enables them to generate an income and provides for the needs of their families.